Mixed Agenda Couple:

 The Leaning In Spouse Emotional Stance

-1.DESPERATE.
+1. DESPERATE.
 You are in a panic and want to save the marriage.
 You are anxious to make it better.
 Maybe you just realized the dire situation you are in with your partner.
 Even if you have been thinking of or talking flippantly about divorce, something happens when your partner says they are going to leave you and puts divorce on the table.
 You feel a panic.
-Even if you have thought of it yourself, the feeling of loss of control, yields an anxious, desperate emotional stance.
-Often you make mistakes out of desperation: a.
+Even if you have thought of it yourself, the feeling of losing control yields an anxious, desperate emotional stance.
+Often, you make mistakes out of desperation: a.
 PURSUE.
 You might suddenly smother your spouse with actions of closeness: touch, affection, attention, and constantly checking in.
 This makes you appear unattractive to your partner. b.
 ANGRY.
 You are judgemental toward your partner.
-You call your partner out in from to the children and tell them how awful your partner is for trying to split up the family.
-You mock your partner in social gatherings, or post things on social media about your partner that is negative and blaming.
+You call your partner out in front of the children and tell them how awful your partner is for trying to split up the family.
+You mock your partner in social gatherings or post things on social media about your partner that are negative and blaming.

 ————————————————————————————-